 - Replace the current theme, by writing the name of a default theme that is currently installed on your webspace.
 This could be twentytwentythree for example.

 - Press enter to save.

 Tip: You can always just download the twentytwentythree theme for free and add it to your themes folder manually.

 Step 5 - You're done!

-The theme is now changed and your website is accessible again and you can log in to your WordPress administration.
+The theme has now changed, and your website is accessible again.
+You can log in to your WP Admin.